towerscripter1386/InstanceBuilder/docs/Macros/05_base.md

 }
 ```

-Common mistake people make when using this macro is to put `Type` inside of the `_base` hierarchy.
-It is incorrect and if you want class inheritance you should instead use the 3rd variation of type which allows you to specify another hierarchy.
+Common mistake people make when using this macro is to use `Type`.
+This is an invalid syntax and if you want to have class inheritance you should instead use the 3rd variation of the `Type`, which allows you to specify another hierarchy with `Type`.